upmaru/instellar-docs/src/pages/en/firewall/digital-ocean.md

 ## Create Firewall

 We will create a new firewall.
-Go ahed and click `Create Firewall`.
+Go ahead and click `Create Firewall`.
 You'll be brought to the Create Firewall page.
 Go ahead and give it a name.

 The next section you'll see is the `Inbound Rules`.
 This section allows you to control what `Inbound` traffic can reach your nodes.
 You will see `22` there as the default.
 This is the default port for SSH.

 ![create firewall](/assets/digital-ocean/create-firewall.png)

-## Create Inbound Rule
+## Inbound Rule

 Go ahead and add a new rule enabling port `8443`.
 This is the port that will enable `instellar` to connect to your LXD instance.